 If breathing problems develop, breathing support, including the use of a breathing machine, may be needed.

-Antibiotics do not appear to help the baby improve any faster, and are not needed unless another bacterial infection such as pneumonia develops.
+Antibiotics do not appear to help the baby improve any faster.
+Therefore, they are not needed unless another bacterial infection such as pneumonia develops.

 The use of human-derived botulinum antitoxin may also be helpful.

-With early detection and treatment, the child usually makes a full recovery.
+When the condition is detected and treated early, the child most often makes a full recovery.
 Death or permanent disability may result in complicated cases.

-Respiratory insufficiency can develop, requiring assistance with breathing (mechanical ventilation).
+Respiratory insufficiency can develop.
+This would require assistance with breathing (mechanical ventilation).

 When to Contact a Medical Professional